Occupational Therapy in the Acute Care Setting

 Is Acute Care Right For You?

-I won’t lie.
-Acute care is challenging.
+Acute care can be challenging.

-Where to Get More on Acute Care
+Where to Get More Info About Acute Care

 The book covers everything relating to acute care: